 Edmund Whitson ’85, a leading financial services attorney, has joined the McGlinchey Stafford’s Creditors’ Rights, Financial Restructuring, and Bankruptcy group as a Member (Partner).
 Resident in Tampa, Ed focuses his practice on complex legal matters spanning the corporate life cycle, from transactions and commercial litigation to creditors’ rights disputes, workouts, and related matters.

-2021 marks the McIntire School of Commerce’s Centennial—a time for celebration!
-In recognition of this important milestone, we honor the members of our global learning community from a memorable 100-year history.
+2021 marked the McIntire School of Commerce’s Centennial—a time for celebration!
+In recognition of this important milestone, we honored the members of our global learning community from a memorable 100-year history.
 Faculty, alumni, students, corporate partners, and friends have all played an integral role in shaping our innovative business education and preparing students to become visionary leaders for generations.
 Join us in honoring the invaluable contributions of those responsible for our past successes, current innovations, and enthusiastic future plans dedicated to the exchange of ideas that ensures we continue to use commerce for the common good.

 A Growing Footprint on Grounds

 Ronde Barber ’97 was named to the Pro Football Hall of Fame Class of 2023.
 The Roanoke native who earned ACC Rookie of the Year honors in 1994 when he joined the UVA squad—and has since had his jersey number 19 retired by the Hoos—will now forever be enshrined at Canton, OH, as well for his accomplishments as a Defensive Back.
 A five-time Pro Bowler, three-time first-team All-Pro, and Super Bowl XXXVII champion with the Tampa Bay Buccaneers, Barber is the only player in NFL history with more than 40 interceptions and 25 sacks.